-The mansion, where the famous Peruvian author Don Ricardo Palma, spent his last years, was preserved as a museum, the Casa Museo Ricardo Palma.
+The mansion where the famous Peruvian author Don Ricardo Palma, spent his last years, was preserved as a museum, the Casa Museo Ricardo Palma.

 Another interesting museum is the "Manos Peruanas" (Peruvian hands).
 It displays popular art of Peru's master folk artists.

 The house of the historian Raúl Porras Barrenechea (Calle Colina 398) is now a research institute of the University of San Marcos and offers public lectures on a regular base.
-Inside the city hall you find an art gallery where exhibitions are regularly held.
+Inside the city hall, you find an art gallery where exhibitions are regularly held.

-And for all those who love shopping: Don't only wander around on Miraflores main shopping street the Av.
+And for all those who love shopping: Don't only wander around on Miraflores principal shopping street the Av.
 Larco.
 Discover the small side streets, like the Calle Alcanfores or Av.
 La Paz with beautiful small shops that invite you to stroll around.